MisanthropeGirl/schroders/README.md

 I then asked Claude if I was on the right track.
 The answer can best be described as 'sort of'.

 Things I learnt:

 1. I don't need to use async/await when calling the trigger function.
-2. Since the `result` object updates automatically when the requst completes I can listen for changes to parts of that object and use them to trigger a `useEffect` that will update the stored chart data.
+2. Since the `result` object updates automatically when the request completes I can listen for changes to parts of that object and use them to trigger a `useEffect` that will update the stored chart data.
 Obvious really.

 ## 2025-12-04